AndrewMcSwain/pmOS-writings/branding/interview-love-affair-with-linhx_project.md

 Also do this with car culture

-Find users that can converge thia, or are or do
+Find users that can converge this, or are or do

 What about Tesla marketing and design team, do they want to jelp?